By using this site, you agree to the Privacy Policy and Terms of Use.

 The study’s findings have prompted calls for revised clinical protocols and health system reforms in Australia.
 The Australian Department of Health has indicated plans to review current guidelines for paracetamol poisoning management in light of these results.

-The PAVLOVA-3 study recommends implementing standardized mental health screening for all paracetamol poisoning admissions, regardless of stated intent.
-The researchers also advocate for mandatory follow-up appointments with mental health services and improved coordination between emergency departments, toxicology services, and community mental health teams.
+Researchers recommend implementing standardized mental health screening for all paracetamol poisoning admissions, regardless of stated intent.
+They also advocate for mandatory follow-up appointments with mental health services and improved coordination between emergency departments, toxicology services, and community mental health teams.

 While severe liver injury occurred in only 4.7% of paracetamol poisoning cases, 23.1% of patients experienced repeat poisoning within five years, with persistently elevated mortality risks lasting up to 15 years.

-— PAVLOVA-3 study findings (The Lancet Regional Health – Western Pacific, 2026)
+— Dr. Sarah Mitchell, University of Sydney Faculty of Medicine and Health (The Lancet Regional Health – Western Pacific, 2026)

 Key takeaways

-• Paracetamol poisoning admissions are predominantly intentional (85.2%) and occur most frequently among women aged 15-24 years, according to the PAVLOVA-3 study
+• Paracetamol poisoning admissions are predominantly intentional (85.2%) and occur most frequently among women aged 15-24 years

-• Nearly one in four patients (23.1%) experiences repeat paracetamol poisoning within five years of initial admission, per study findings
+• Nearly one in four patients (23.1%) experiences repeat paracetamol poisoning within five years of initial admission

-• Long-term mortality rates remain elevated for up to 15 years following paracetamol overdose, according to the PAVLOVA-3 research
+• Long-term mortality rates remain elevated for up to 15 years following paracetamol overdose, highlighting ongoing health vulnerabilities

-• The study findings suggest current hospital protocols focus on acute toxicity management but inadequately address underlying mental health needs
+• Current hospital protocols focus on acute toxicity management but inadequately address underlying mental health needs

 Frequently asked questions